emranxec/MyLearning/README.md

 > Will this functionality satisfy this client?

 - Dependency Inversion Principle
 > Higher-level modules do not depend on lower-level modules.
-Abstractions should not depend on details.
-Details should depend on abstractions.
+Abstractions should not depend on details. **Details should depend on abstractions**.
 > Software needs to be designed so that the various modules are self-contained
 > and connected to each other through abstraction.
 ```java